Transfers between Fiumicino Airport and Rome

 Getting to Rome from Fiumicino by train

 You can get to Rome by train in two ways.
-One is to take the Leonardo Express to Termini station, which takes 55 minutes and costs €15.
-The other option is the FL-1 train, which takes a little longer to get to Rome (about 1 hour 15 minutes) but costs a little cheaper at €8.
+One is to take the Leonardo Express to Termini station, which takes 55 minutes and costs £15.
+The other option is the FL-1 train, which takes a little longer to reach Rome (around 1 hour 15 minutes) but is slightly cheaper at £8.

 Getting to Rome from Fiumicino by taxi

-An option that I don't really recommend, as you pay a similar price to the transfers but without all the advantages of booking in advance.
-In any case, if you were planning to take public transport but regret it at the last minute, keep in mind that the official price fixed by the Rome City Council to get to Rome by taxi from Fiumicino is 48 €.
+This is not an option I would really recommend, as you pay a similar price to the shuttle service but without all the advantages of booking in advance.
+In any case, if you had planned to take public transport but change your mind at the last minute, bear in mind that the official price set by Rome City Council for a taxi from Fiumicino to Rome is €48.

 Getting to Rome from Fiumicino by rental car